Define: Open Access Overview. Peter Suber First put online June 21, 2004.

 Free Stuff.
 Technology cases.
 Ebooks and articles.
 Fair Use.
 Images, charts, infographics.
 Journal: Driscoll Open Their Eyes: How the Openjournal: Driscoll, Margaret A.

+SHERPA/RoMEO - Publisher copyright policies & self-archiving.
 Know Your Copy Rights.
 Welcome to Know Your Copy Rights…a Web site for librarians who are developing positive educational programs for academic users of copyrighted materials in US not-for-profit institutions.

 This site looks at copyright from the perspectives of all key academic stakeholders and suggests what each group can do to enhance their copyright practices and advance academic interests.
 To help libraries undertake a campus copyright educational campaign, a range of tools are offered.
 Your feedback on what is most useful is encouraged!
 Remember, the scope of this Web site is on using the works of others for teaching and learning.
 For information about encouraging academic authors to manage their own intellectual property, see the Author Rights Web site maintained by SPARC.

 Garon* The Musician's Law and Business Guide Copyright rules define much of the music business, shaping the practices that drive recording and touring deals.
 EFF The 2012 DMCA Rulemaking: Last week the Librarian of Congress issued his final decision (pdf) limiting copyright owners’ ability to sue you for making full use of the works you buy.

 E lis under review.
 DMCA Exemptions.
 Guest Post by Jan Boyles It’s time to protect the hard-won fair use rights that artists, professors, librarians and online video makers won three years ago at the Copyright Office.